FactorBackup/factor-1/README.md

 Copyright (c) 2009-2015 Bitcoin Core Developers

-Copyright (c) 2014-2015 Flowercoin Core Developers
+Copyright (c) 2014-2015 Litedash Core Developers

-What is Flowercoin?
+What is Litedash?
 ----------------

-Flowercoin is an experimental new digital currency that enables anonymous, instant payments to anyone, anywhere in the world.
-Flowercoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-Flowercoin Core is the name of open source software which enables the use of this currency.
+Litedash is an experimental new digital currency that enables anonymous, instant payments to anyone, anywhere in the world.
+Litedash uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
+Litedash Core is the name of open source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the Flowercoin Core software, see https://www.flowercoin.org/downloads.
+For more information, as well as an immediately useable, binary version of the Litedash Core software, see https://www.flowercoin.org/downloads.

 License
 -------

-Flowercoin Core is released under the terms of the MIT license.
+Litedash Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see http://opensource.org/licenses/MIT.

 Development Process